pixlsus/website/src/articles/interview-chdk/index.md

 **philmoz** I think there will also be demand for the higher end P&S cameras with larger sensors, although I don't think the market will be huge.
 The number of people with these cameras interested in CHDK is probably going to be pretty small.
 Canon's EOS-M mirrorless cameras can also run CHDK so there is some interest there.

 **reyalp** Low end, mass market P&S are clearly on the way out.
-I agree with <dfn>blackhole</dfn> and <dfn>philmoz</dfn> that higher end stuff will be around for a while to come, but the possibility of running CHDK on future cameras is always uncertain.
+I agree with *blackhole* and *philmoz* that higher end stuff will be around for a while to come, but the possibility of running CHDK on future cameras is always uncertain.
 As I mentioned earlier, Canon DSLRs and P&S cameras have been based on different codebases, which are different enough that it doesn't make sense to run the same hack on both.
 CHDK supports the EOS M3 and M10 because they are built on the P&S codebase, while Magic Lantern does not support them.
 There are signs Canon is moving to a unified codebase (likely motivated by the same market changes) in Digic 8 cameras, which may preclude CHDK as we currently know it.
 However, with millions of CHDK capable P&S in circulation, there will still be potential uses for a long time to come.
 Separate from smartphones, the rise of things like Rasbperry Pi, dedicated UAV and action cameras etc. have reduced cases where a hacked P&S is a clear win over other options.
 In 2008, if you wanted a programmable, multi-megapixel camera with decent optics your choices were very limited and mostly expensive.
 In 2019, you have a lot of options other than CHDK, but at the same time, a lot of these things can work well with CHDK too.
 I think the collapse of P&S has also affected the pool of potential CHDK contributors: In 2008, a developer with a casual interest in photography would have a P&S, while today they would be more likely to have a smartphone.
 Someone who wants to tinker with camera software also has a lot more choices.

 <figure>
 <img src='keoeeit.Drop1.jpg' alt='Drop, by keoeeit'>